-Trump asks GOP Senators for 'flexibility' on Turkey sanctions
+Trump asks GOP senators for 'flexibility' on Turkey sanctions

 Turkish Foreign Minister Mevlut Cavusoglu said Monday that if the U.S. moves forward with sanctions, Turkey will retaliate.
 “This is not a threat or a bluff,” he told Turkish television station TGRT Haber.

-There is some concern in the Pentagon, according to administration officials, that Turkey could retaliate by taking action against Kurds in northeastern Syria, forces that have aided the U.S. in the fight against ISIS and that Erdogan considers a terrorism threat.
+There is some concern in the Pentagon, according to administration officials, that Turkey could retaliate by taking action against Kurds in northeastern Syria, forces that have aided the U.S. in the fight against the Islamic State militant group and that Erdogan considers a terrorism threat.
 Some State Department officials have also argued for a measured response to Turkey’s S-400 purchase, officials said.

 Trump has signaled ambivalence on the issue and sowed confusion about how or whether he has decided to move forward with sanctions.
 Asked last Thursday if the U.S. was going to adopt sanctions on Turkey, Trump said “no.”